cowprotocol/cow-sdk/README.md

 const cowSdk = new CowSdk(chainId)
 ```

-The SDK will expose the CoW API operations (`cowSdk.cowApi`) and some convenient method that will facilitate signing orders (`cowSdk.signOrder`).
-Future version will provide easy access to The Graph data and some other convenient utils.
+The SDK will expose:
+* The CoW API (`cowSdk.cowApi`)
+* The CoW Subgraph (`cowSdk.cowSubgraphApi`)
+* Convenient method to facilitate signing orders (i.e `cowSdk.signOrder`)

+## CoW API
+The SDK provides access to the CoW API.

+For example, you can easily get the last 5 order of a trader:
 ```js
 // i.e. Get last 5 orders for a given trader const trades = await cowSdk.cowApi.getOrders({